-Researchers from CaHRU attended the national Society for Academic Primary Care (SAPC) Annual Scientific Meeting at the University IMAG0553of Nottingham from Wednesday 3rd – Friday 5th July 2013.
+Researchers from CaHRU attended the national Society for Academic Primary Care (SAPC) Annual Scientific Meeting at the University of Nottingham from Wednesday 3rd – Friday 5th July 2013.
 The 42nd Conference of the SAPC was jointly organised by the Universities of Nottingham and Leicester, with the over-arching aim of ‘Making a Difference’.
 There was also an element of poignancy about the conference, dedicated as it was to the memory of Professor Helen Lester, who was hugely influential in the development of the SAPC into the thriving organisation it is today.

 On the opening afternoon’s poster session, there was a lot of interest in Jo Middlemass’ work on her qualitative study of Patients’ and Clinicians’ Experiences and Perceptions of the Primary Care Management of Insomnia.
 The first full day opened with a keynote speech by former Health Secretary, Stephen Dorrell on the meaning of Primary Care.
 This was then followed by a lively session where four presenters proposed some ‘dangerous ideas’, which the audience were invited to vote on.